jessepav/lacygoill-wiki-backup/tmux/format.md

 ##
 ### More generally, what happens if I pass a description to `-t` which is not accurate enough?

-Tmux seems to  use the currently active pane/window if  it's compatible with the description provided,  otherwise it uses  the last pane/window which  was active among the set of panes/windows which are compatible with the description.
+tmux seems to  use the currently active pane/window if  it's compatible with the description provided,  otherwise it uses  the last pane/window which  was active among the set of panes/windows which are compatible with the description.